SkyBirdSoar/polynomial/README.md

 ( module Polynomial.Variable
 , Term -- Coefficient * Variable = Term
-, Substitutable (..) -- Term is an instance of Substitutable , term -- Smart constructor for Term (Coefficient -> [Variable] -> Term)
+, Substitutable (..) -- Term is an instance of Substitutable , Trimable (..) -- Term is an instance of Trimable
+, term -- Smart constructor for Term (Coefficient -> [Variable] -> Term)
 , mterm -- Smart constructor for Term (Coefficient -> Variable -> Term)
 , (><) -- alias for mterm